gmcmacran/TypeOneTypeTwoSim/type I/README.md

 -   All tests achieve near .05 type I error for all alternative hypotheses.

 To check the above, two graphs are shown per test.
+For the first point, the parameter space is explored.
+If type I error is near 5% over all values, it is reasonable to assume type I error rate is consistent for all values not near the boundary.
+For the second point, results are aggregate across alternative hypotheses.

 ## Gaussian